POT: Political Theory Courses

 3 sh (may not be repeated for credit)

-POT 4601 Modern Masters of Political Thought
+POT 4601 Modern Political Philosophy

 Col of Arts, Soc Sci and Human, Department of Government